afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 - Any valid value written will be saved to flash memory after a 15 seconds delay.
 - When byte index 1 is set to FF (hexadecimal) in a write operation, the field will be ignored.
 - The same goes for byte index 2, since FF (hexadecimal) is 255 (decimal), outside of the valid range.
+- Valid values for byte index 3 are enumerated in `simpleCommands_t` at file [SimWheelTypes.h](../../src/include/SimWheelTypes.h)